Buyer's Guide to Cutting Lasers

 Material Type

 Material characteristics usually play the largest role in determining the appropriate cutting laser.
-The linear absorption properties of the material (what wavelengths it absorbs), reflectivity, thermal conductivity, and melting point are generally the properties of greatest importance.
+The linear absorption properties of the material (what wavelengths it absorbs), reflectivity, thermal conductivity, and melting point are generally the properties of greatest importance, particularly when using nanosecond solid-state and nanosecond fiber lasers.
 The Overview Chart offers a good starting point for matching laser to material.

 Material Thickness